RESOURCES

 Community Service Obligation (CSO) Funding Pool

 The CSO Funding Pool commenced on 1 July 2006.
-It was established under the Fourth Community Pharmacy Agreement (4CPA) and continued under the 5CPA, 6CPA and now 7CPA.
-The 7CPA is a five-year agreement between the Australian Government, the Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.
+It was established under the Fourth Community Pharmacy Agreement (4CPA) and continued under the 5CPA, 6CPA and 7CPA.
+The 7CPA was a five-year agreement between the Australian Government, the Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.
+The Australian Government recently announced that from July 2024 the CSO arrangements will continue to be funded under a new agreement – the First Pharmacy Wholesaler Agreement.

 The CSO Funding Pool provides funding of over $200 million per annum to eligible CSO Distributors that meet specific Service Standards for the delivery of Pharmaceutical Benefits Scheme (PBS) medicines to community pharmacies.